 Caribbean: Antigua & Barbuda, Bahamas, Barbados, Belize, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, St Vincent & the Grenadines, Suriname, Trinidad and Tobago.

-- Have a minimum of three years’ work experience that is directly relevant to their proposed programme(s) of study (this can include internships).
+- Have a minimum three years’ substantial work experience that is directly relevant to your proposed programme(s) of study.

 - Be applying to commence a new programme at master’s level in Ireland no sooner than August 2023.

 - Be able to demonstrate the following: leadership abilities and aspirations; a commitment to addressing climate change and its associated challenges within your own country; and a commitment to contribute to building positive relationships with Ireland.

 - Have identified and selected three programmes relevant to your academic and professional background from the SIDS Directory of Eligible Programmes.